 Your kids would definitely be thrilled if they get a warm and cozy playroom to immerse in their own adventures.
 Use pops of bright colours sparingly to create an illusion of an open, yet clean and neat space.
 To help your kids have more space to play, keep clutter at the minimal by not putting in sofas or too many chairs.
 Try not to break up the space with storage closets and cabinets.
 Instead, try built-in storage, where you can store your kids’ toys, and encourage them to organize their toys when done playing.

 Above are just a few among the many ideas you can go about with your basement.
 Milman Design Build has worked on several custom home additions projects, especially basement renovation.
 If you are looking for more inspirations, read more here.

-If you have an idea of how to add some extra space to your home, but still don’t know where to start, don’t hesitate to contact us at (647) 677-1519, our team of professional and dedicated experts in home renovation is ready to help.
-We are passionate about bringing quality living experience to you and family, one project at a time.
+If you have an idea of how to add some extra space to your home, but still don’t know where to start, don’t hesitate to contact us at (647) 677-1519, our team of professional and dedicated experts in commercial renovations in home renovation is ready to help.
+We are passionate about bringing quality living experiences to you and your family, one project at a time.

 Contact Milman Design Build, Toronto’s General Contractor, for getting a Free Estimate.